Why would you do that?

 Well, I can understand if you are new and want to play around, learn or want a test drive.
 Or maybe just bored with Windows and MAC.

-Following tools will help you launch Linux based OS within a browser.
+The following tools will help you launch Linux-based OS within a browser.

 The good thing about that emulator is you don’t have to install anything on your PC.
 It works within your web browser as you are surfing any website.